skelloapp/terraform-aws-bedrock/README.md

 - Confluence.
 You can create a new Confluence data source by setting the `create_confluence` input variable to true and passing in the necessary variables for site urls, filter patterns, etc.

-See the additional optional variables for deploying Knowledge Base Data Sources [here](https://github.com/aws-ia/terraform-aws-bedrock/blob/12b2681ce9a0ee5c7acd6d44289e5e1b98203a8a/variables.tf#L412)
+See the additional input variables for deploying Knowledge Base Data Sources [here](https://github.com/aws-ia/terraform-aws-bedrock/blob/12b2681ce9a0ee5c7acd6d44289e5e1b98203a8a/variables.tf#L412)

 ## Bedrock Guardrails